Integrated Systems Delivery. Many building systems, one accountable team.

 Turnkey is a single contract with a single accountable contractor for design, procurement, installation, commissioning and handover across the integrated stack.
 A single contract with a single accountable contractor for the entire integrated stack.
 Instead of separate vendors for AV, security, fire, BMS and IT — each with their own scope gaps and finger-pointing — one party owns design, procurement, installation, commissioning and handover.
 The seams between disciplines become our problem, not yours.

-When a project crosses three or more disciplines — automation, AV, security, BMS, IT — coordination is no longer a meeting agenda; it is the work itself.
-We deliver as a single accountable contractor: design and shop-drawing co-ordination with the architect and MEP consultant, central procurement, sequenced installation, commissioning to a written test plan, and handover with documentation that the operations team can actually use.
+When a project crosses many building systems at once — audio, video, IT and networking, fire-safety, HVAC, lighting and more — coordination is no longer a meeting agenda; it is the work itself.
+We deliver turnkey as a single accountable team across the full lifecycle: Plan, Design Coordinate, BOQ / Scope Align, Supply, Install, Integrate, Test, Commission and Handover — design and shop-drawing coordination with the architect and consultant, central procurement, sequenced installation, commissioning to a written test plan, and handover with documentation the operations team can actually use.

 / Capability stack